Fast Score-Based Sampling via Log-Concave Reductions: Proof sketches

-We now turn to the proof of~\Cref{ThmConcave}.
-It consists of three main parts: \begin{enumerate}[leftmargin=*, itemsep=0pt] \item[(1)] \Cref{SecConcaveRescaling}: We apply a rescaling argument to reduce the problem to a $(1, \mupper/\mlower)$-sampling problem. \item[(2)] \Cref{SecConcaveAdaptive}: We prescribe an adaptive choice of stepsizes $\{a_k\}_{k=0}^{K-1}$, and analyze the evolution of marginal distributions $p_k \equiv p_{\myspecial{y_k}}$ of the forward process, and the conditional distributions $p_{k \mid k +1} \equiv p_{\myspecial{y_k} \mid \myspecial{y_{k+1}}}$ of the backward process. \item[(3)] \Cref{SecConcaveError}: We perform a stability analysis of the backward conditional distributions $p_{k \mid k+1}$ so as to control error propagation throughout the entire backward process. \end{enumerate}
+At a high level, the proof consists of three main steps: \begin{enumerate}[leftmargin=*, itemsep=0pt] \item[(1)] \underline{Rescaling:} We apply a rescaling argument to reduce the problem to a sampling problem that $(1, \mupper/\mlower)$-strongly log-concave; see Appendix~\ref{AppRescaling} for this argument. \item[(2)] \underline{Adaptive stepsizes:} We prescribe an adaptive choice of stepsizes $\{a_k\}_{k=0}^{K-1}$, and analyze the evolution of marginal distributions $p_k \equiv p_{\myspecial{y_k}}$ of the forward process, and the conditional distributions $p_{k \mid k +1} \equiv p_{\myspecial{y_k} \mid \myspecial{y_{k+1}}}$ of the backward process; and \item[(3)] \underline{Stability analysis:} We control error propagation throughout the entire backward process; see~\Cref{SecConcaveError} for details of this step. \end{enumerate} In the main body, we provide more detail on adaptive stepsize and trajectory analysis in Step 2, and the stability analysis in Step 3.

-Let us describe in more detail the structure of Steps 2 and 3, after the rescaling has been applied.
-Let $(p_0, \ldots, p_K)$ denote the marginal distributions of $Y_k$ at each round $k \in [K] \defn \{0, \ldots, K \}$ of the forward trajectory.
-Our goal is to draw samples from a distribution $q_0$ that is $\varepsilon$-close to $p_0$ in the given distance $D$.
-We do so by a sequence of $(K+1)$ algorithmic phases, where each phase corresponds to sampling from a strongly log concave distribution with condition number at most $2$.
-For compactness, let us call it a $2$-SLC distribution.

-The backwards trajectory is implemented as follows.
-Fix a sequence of positive reals such that $\sum_{k=0}^K s_k = 1$.
-Then, proceeding backwards from the terminal stage $K$ back to the initial stage $k = 0$, we construct a sequence of distributions $(q_0, q_1, \ldots, q_{K-1}, q_K)$ with the following properties: \begin{itemize}[leftmargin=*, itemsep=0pt] \item The terminal distribution $q_K$ is $(s_K \, \varepsilon)$-close to $p_K$, and sampling from $q_K$ corresponds to a $2$-SLC problem. \item Sampling from each backwards conditional $p_{k \mid k+1}$ also corresponds to a $2$-SLC problem.
-Letting $\BackMark_k$ denote the Markov kernel defined by $p_{k \mid k+1}$, as defined in equation~\eqref{EqnDefnBackMark}, we draw samples from a distribution $q_k$ that is $(s_k \, \varepsilon)$-close to $\BackMark_k(q_{k+1})$. \end{itemize} We make this argument fully precise in~\Cref{SecConcavePieces}.